homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 ## Changelog

+#### Version 4.1.0

+- Added Power (on/off) switch
+- Improved behavior Fan Mode and Dry Mode switch - now when switch will be turning on it will turn on AC and set desired mode, and when switch will be turning off it will turn off AC.
+- Fixed error handling.
+- Dependency updates.

 #### Version 4.0.0

 - Completely new Comfort Cloud API.
 All versions below 4.0.0 will not work.
 Thank you @nanos and @heldchen for help!